MattiSG/NomadConf.org/en/edition-1.md

 ![High seats in Bordeaux train station](/img/edition-1/IMG_5423.jpg)

-Departure at 4:34PM to Paris, we schedule iterations again, then we conclude this first session of NomadConf.eu, short but successful.
+Departure at 4:34PM to Paris, we schedule iterations again, then we conclude this first session of NomadConf, short but successful.

 ![TGV Bordeaux - Paris](/img/edition-1/P1070688.jpg)